 The maximum interest rate allowed by law is 7% per year when the rate is not specified, and anything higher than 7% must be in writing.
 The maximum interest rate is 16% when the principal is $3000 or less, and there is no limit on the rate if the loan is between $3000 and $250,000.
 This must be in simple interest and stated in the written contract. (§7-4-2)

 Georgia is a homestead state.
 Georgia homestead laws allow creditors to exempt up to $10,000 worth of their home under certain conditions.
 For example, if your house is worth $100,000 and you owe $90,000 on your mortgage, you have $10,000 of equity in your home, and that equity cannot be taken by creditors.

 Lender Licensing Requirements

-In Georgia, an application is to be completed and filed by each applicant, regardless of whether it is organized as a company or sole proprietorship, for a license or registration to engage in a mortgage business as a lender pursuant to the Georgia Residential Mortgage Act.
+In Georgia, an application is to be completed and filed by each applicant, regardless of whether it is organized as a company or a sole proprietorship, for a license or registration to engage in a mortgage business as a lender, pursuant to the Georgia Residential Mortgage Act.
 A mortgage lender means any person who directly or indirectly makes, originates, or purchases mortgage loans or who services mortgage loans.